iOS 11 App Previews – How to leverage video on the latest iOS App Store

 No change regarding this basic principle: App Previews are still device-specific.

-When Apple launches new devices, they sometime introduce new resolutions (like with the new iPad or iPad Pro) but the resolution ratios so far were staying the same.
-However with the recent iPhone X, they introduced a new resolution for the device and therefore the corresponding iPhone X App Preview: 886×1920.
+When Apple launches new devices, they sometime introduce new App Store Preview video resolutions (like with the new iPad or iPad Pro) but the resolution ratios so far were staying the same.
+However with the recent iPhone X, they introduced a new resolution for the device and therefore the corresponding iPhone X App Preview dimensions: 886×1920.
 Thanks for making it easy on everyone, Apple.

 If you want your App Preview to display on both your iPhone and iPad App Store listings, you need 2 different videos: one iPhone App Preview and one iPad App Preview.